linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 *November 2021 - present*

-In November 2021 I started freelancing.
+In November 2021, I started freelancing.

 ### Consultant at Twinfinity AB

 *April 2023 - present*

-At Twinfinity I've worked with their back-end.
-I've been part of of a team that is responsible for taking raw IFC and DWG files and then parsing them into a useful format for front-end applications.
-In addition to this I've been involved with authentication and authorization.
+At Twinfinity, I've worked with back-end, data processing, and a bit of DevOps.
+The main responsibility of the team that I've been part of has been to process IFC and DWG files and make the data in them available for applications.

-While I've mainly worked in back-end, I've done some minor front-end related work.

 Skills used:
-  : C#, Java, DWG, IFC, ODA, TypeScript, OIDC
+  : C#, C++, Java, DWG, IFC, ODA, TypeScript, OIDC

 ### Consultant at CPAC Systems AB

 *February 2022 - April 2023*

-At CPAC Systems I worked with their next generation Android platform.
+At CPAC Systems, I worked with their next-generation Android platform.
 Most of the work consisted of either adapting or extending AOSP.

 Skills used:
-  : Android, Kotlin, Java, SQLite
+  : Android, Kotlin, Java, SQLite, AOSP

 ### Consultant at Barium AB

 *November 2021 - January 2022*

-At Barium I worked with back-end development.
-Most of my work centered on a simple functional programming language used by customers when building applications in Barium's low code platform.
+At Barium, I worked with back-end development.
+Most of my work centered on a simple functional programming language used by customers when building applications in Barium's low-code platform.

 Skills used:
   : Kotlin, PostgreSQL, Functional programming, Docker, Kubernetes